w2psnet/san-maven-362/README.md

 san-maven-362: Example Using Multiple Java EE 7 Technologies Deployed as an EAR
 ==============================================================================================
-Author: Pete Muir
+Author: Pete Muir, modified by San Aung @ sanaung.pmp@gmail.com
 Level: Intermediate
-Technologies: EAR, JPA
+Technologies: Designed to be run on IntelliJ IDEA 2019.1, JBoss WildFly 17 & Maven 3.6 --
+Java EE 7 Technologies Deployed as an EAR,  Java 7.0 (Java SDK 1.7).
+EAR - ejb, web, JPA
-Summary: Based on kitchensink, but deployed as an EAR Target Project: WildFly
+Summary: Based on kitchensink, but deployed as an EAR Target Project: WildFly 17
 Source: <https://github.com/wildfly/quickstart/>

 What is it?